jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 * Callable from : API Gateway and SQS Queue

 This API triggers a manual resource scheduling in a specified time delay.
-It is especially useful when `app.run_period` has a big value and user do not to wait for the next scheduled rescheduling.
+It is especially useful when `app.run_period` has a big value and user do not want to wait for the next planned rescheduling.

 **Argument:**
 	`delay`: (Required) Number of seconds before resheduling (must be 0 or positive).